 The major drawback to the Ink Cash is that you can’t transfer your points earned to travel partners, unless you have a premium Chase card like the Ink Preferred or non-business credit cards like the Chase Sapphire Reserve or the Chase Sapphire Preferred.

 But if you have no desire to utilize the travel perks, then just getting cash back on these categories will probably be good enough for you.

 Great for everyday spend and a 0% APR intro period.

 The Amex Blue Business Plus is a great card many new start ups.
 The card earns 2X Membership Rewards back on all purchases up to $50,000 per year and comes with no annual fee.

-What I think makes it the best for small businesses is that it also comes with a 0% intro APR period.
+What I think makes it the best for small businesses is that it also comes with a 0% intro APR period for 12 months.
 Many new start ups need to make large purchases or at least a lot of purchases to get their business off the ground.
 With this card you can make one of those large purchases and just pay off that balance while not getting burned on interest.

 With this card, you earn 4X Membership Rewards points on the 2 categories where your business spent the most each billing cycle from the list below:

 - U.S. purchases for advertising in select media (online, TV, radio)